Knowing your cruise gratuity rate before setting sail on your cruise ship vacation is a vey smart thing.

 Most cruise lines require each passenger to pay a fixed amount of gratuity charge per day.

 We got our tax refund and decided to do something different - a cruise.
-I went online, booked and paid for a 5 day Carnival cruise to Grand Cayman, Cayman Islands, Cozumel, Mexico and Nassau, Bahamas, and thought all the major expenses were taken care of.
+I went online, booked and paid for a 5-night Carnival cruise to Grand Cayman, Cayman Islands and Cozumel, Mexico and thought all the major expenses were taken care of.
 (I knew that I had a parking bill to pay when we got back to Tampa.)

 On the last night of the cruise we got a bill stating that we owed $200 in gratuity (4 people x 5 days @ $10/day) plus some additional charges for cruise photos and non-alcoholic drinks we had ordered.